UNC-Libraries/ftp_scripts/README.md

 date_created: "7/18/22"
  ```
 ## 2. Setting Up Your Local Environment
 Move the CSV you will want to convert to the parent directory of the folder containing the works to be uploaded.
-This script assumes you have the similar folder structures to the resulting folder from the 'sort_record_files.py' script.
-It also assumes that the folder the works are in is called **files_to_sort** and the CSV is called **metadata.csv**.
-If you want to change this, after you have downloaded the script, open it in a text/script editor and edit the following lines:
+This script assumes you have the similar folder structures to the resulting folder from the 'sort_record_files.py' script and the folder is called 'files_to_sort.'
-* Change the `metadata.csv` in `with open('./metadata.csv', newline='') as md:` to the name of your CSV file.

-* Change `files_sort` folder name in `file_path = "./files_to_sort/"+record['identifier'] + '/' + 'metadata.yml'` to the name of the folder you are using.

 ## 3. Downloading the Script
 Follow the same directions as the previous script except using [csv_to_yml.py](./csv_to_yml.py) instead.

 ## 4. Running the Script
+== Before continuing, make sure the folder's name is 'files_to_sort' as that the folder name is what the script will look for.
+Further, make sure the CSV file is named 'metadata.csv' as that is the name of the csv the file will look for.
+Otherwise, you will have to open up a text/code editor and change the script. ==
 Follow the same directions as the previous script except using `python csv_to_yml.py` in the command prompt/terminal.